Superskyyy/skywalking-python/docs/en/setup/CLI.md

 The currently supported method is to provide the environment variables listed and explained in the [Environment Variables List](Configuration.md).

-#### Through a sw-config.yaml (TBD)
+#### Through a sw-config.toml (TBD)

-Currently, only environment variable configuration is supported; an optional `yaml` configuration is to be implemented.
+Currently, only environment variable configuration is supported; an optional `toml` configuration is to be implemented.

-### Enabling CLI DEBUG mode
+## Enabling CLI DEBUG mode

-Note the CLI is a new feature that manipulates the Python interpreter bootstrap behaviour, there could be unsupported cases.
+Note the CLI is a feature that manipulates the Python interpreter bootstrap behaviour, there could be unsupported cases.

 If you encounter unexpected problems, please turn on the DEBUG mode by adding the `-d` or `--debug` flag to your `sw-python` command, as shown below.